Mohammad Rizwan: International career

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 However, on 23 June 2020, Rizwan was one of seven players from Pakistan's squad to test positive for COVID-19.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.
 He had an excellent Test series, both with the bat and gloves, managing to score 161 runs with two-half centuries, therefore, cementing his place as first choice wicket-keeper in Test matches, above the returning former captain Sarfaraz Ahmed.
 He was named as Pakistan's player of the Test series.

-In December 2020, Rizwan was named as the captain of Pakistan's Test side for the first match against New Zealand.
+In December 2020, Rizwan was named as the captain of Pakistan's Test team for the first match against New Zealand.
 He replaced Babar Azam, who was ruled out due to injury.
 In the same tour, he was also added to Pakistan's T20I squad against New Zealand.
 In the 3rd T20I of the series against New Zealand, Rizwan scored his career-best T20I score of 89 to give Pakistan a win and saved them from getting white-washed by New Zealand.

 In February 2021, in Pakistan's series against South Africa, Rizwan scored his first century in Test cricket, with an unbeaten 115 as he was awarded the player of the series.
 In February 2021, in Pakistan's series against South Africa, Rizwan scored his first century in T20I cricket, with an unbeaten 104 including 6 boundaries and 7 sixes.
 He also became the first wicket-keeper batter for Pakistan to score a century in T20I cricket and became only the second wicket-keeper batter after Brendon McCullum to score centuries in all three formats of international cricket.
 He also became only the second Pakistani batter to score a century in T20I cricket after Ahmed Shehzad and also became the fifth designated wicket-keeper batter to notch a T20I century.

 In April 2021, during the third T20I between Pakistan and South Africa he along with Babar Azam had a 197-run partnership for the opening wicket which is also the highest partnership recorded by a pair for Pakistan for any wicket in T20I cricket.
 It was also the highest ever partnership for any wicket by a pair in T20I cricket while chasing.

 In September 2021, he was named in Pakistan's squad for the 2021 ICC Men's T20 World Cup.
 In December 2021, in the third match against the West Indies, Rizwan became the first batter to score 2,000 runs in Twenty20 cricket in a calendar year.
 In September 2022, Rizwan and Babar scored a record T20 cricket partnership of 203 without being dismissed.